Accio/revbayes.github.io/tutorials/clocks/simple.md

     taxa <- T.taxa()
  -->

-Next we need a helper variable to keep track of the index in our list of moves:
+Next we need to create a vector for the moves:

-    mvi = 1
+    moves = VectorMoves()

 #### The speciation rate